Background pattern

 Children and adolescents:

-Other medications and Manerix
+Other medicines and Manerix

-Inform your doctor or pharmacist if you are using, have used recently, or may need to use any other medication.
+Tell your doctor or pharmacist if you are using, have recently used, or might use any other medicines.

-Use of Manerix with food, drinks, and alcohol
+Using Manerix with food, drinks, and alcohol

 Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, or if you think you may be pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medicine.

-Driving and operating machinery
+Driving and using machines

 Manerix contains lactose

-This medication contains lactose.
-If your doctor has told you that you have a lactose intolerance, consult with them before taking this medication.
+This medicine contains lactose.
+If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medicine.

-3. How to Take Manerix
+3. How to take Manerix

-Remember to take your medication.
+Remember to take your medicine.

-Follow exactly the administration instructions for this medication as indicated by your doctor.
-In case of doubt, consult your doctor or pharmacist again.
+Follow exactly the administration instructions of this medicine indicated by your doctor.
+If you are unsure, consult your doctor or pharmacist again.

-In most cases, the first signs of effectiveness are seen during the first two weeks of treatment.
+In most cases, the first signs of efficacy are seen during the first two weeks of treatment.
 From then on, your doctor may increase or decrease the dose if necessary.
 The total daily dose of Manerix 300 mg is 1 to 2 tablets (300 to 600 mg).
-Each individual dose will therefore be half or 1 tablet.
+Each individual dose will be half or 1 tablet.

 Patients with liver disorders